syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 {% endhighlight %}
 {% endtabs %}

-If `SfDataForm.ValidatetionMode` is set to `ValidationMode.Manual` then update `DataFormCustomItem.EditorValue` property once the value is committed to its respective model property.
-This value will be used for `DataFormValidateFormEventArgs.NewValues` on manual validation.
+If `SfDataForm.ValidatetionMode` is set to `ValidationMode.Manual`, then update `DataFormCustomItem.EditorValue` property once the value is committed to its respective model property.
+This value will be used for the `DataFormValidateFormEventArgs.NewValues` on manual validation.

-Note: If custom validation is required, you can set error and valid messages using `SfDataForm.ValidateProperty` event.
+Note: If custom validation is required, you can set error and valid messages using the `SfDataForm.ValidateProperty` event.